The fear of the Lord is the beginning of wisdom, and the knowledge of the Holy One is understanding.

 ~ Proverbs 9:10

-Last week, we looked at the purpose, value, and nature of wisdom.
+A little while back, we looked at the purpose, value, and nature of wisdom.
 We saw that it is the skill which creates beauty out of the raw material of human life.
 Because it is a skill, no one naturally possesses wisdom; it must be cultivated and developed.
 This is why there are so many parental exhortations in the first nine chapters of Proverbs to pursue this most priceless and practical of all skills:

 “My son, if you will receive my sayings, and treasure my commandments within you, make your ear attentive to wisdom, incline your heart to understanding; for if you cry for discernment, lift your voice for understanding; if you seek her as silver, and search for her as for hidden treasures; then you will discern the fear of the Lord, and discover the knowledge of God.”(Prov.
 2:1-5).